Astorga Walking Tour - Photo 1, Astorga Walking Tour

 Tour Details

-The tour continues along Astorga's ancient walls, passing the Sanctuary of Fátima, the Synagogue Garden, and the Domus del Oso y los Pájaros, a well-preserved Roman ruin.
-We will also discuss the city's festivals, including the Astures y Romanos re-enactment.
+We'll continue along the ancient walls, passing the Sanctuary of Fátima, the Synagogue Garden, and the Domus del Oso y los Pájaros, discussing the city's festivals and the Astures y Romanos re-enactment.

-Then, we will enter the Episcopal Palace, designed by Antoni Gaudí, and explore three floors of this building.
+Next, we'll enter the Episcopal Palace, designed by Antoni Gaudí, exploring three floors of this modernist site.

 Included